Riya134/Software-Fault-Prediction/README.md

 PERFORMANCE

 The performance is calculated by f1_macro and roc_auc.
 The model architecture consists of data Preprocessing, Filter based, Wrapper based and Embedded based Feature Selection methods.
-The final layer of the model outputs the Cross Vlidation reports which show that f1_macro and roc_auc of each faulty dataset using Rndom Forest Classifier.
+The final layer of the model outputs the Cross Vlidation reports which show that f1_macro and roc_auc of each faulty dataset using Random Forest Classifier.

 Requirements
            -Anaconds